occi4java/occi4java/README.md

 Requirements
 ------------

-Any OS.
+* Maven 3.x.x
+* Java 1.6

-To build the debian package you need a Debian-based Linux distribution like Ubuntu.
+To build the debian package you need a debian-based Linux distribution like Ubuntu.

 Changelog